zohrehraziei/MIP_Contextual_Multi_Armed_Bandit/README.md

 # ALNS with Contextual Multi-Armed Bandit for MIP using SCIP

-This repository contains an implementation of Adaptive Large Neighbourhood Search (ALNS) combined with a contextual multi-armed bandit approach for solving Mixed Integer Programming (MIP) problems using the SCIP optimization suite.
+This repository contains an implementation that combines Adaptive Large Neighbourhood Search (ALNS) with a contextual multi-armed bandit (MAB) approach for solving Mixed Integer Programming (MIP) problems using SCIP.
+The ALNS component of this implementation is based on the work available in Niels Wouda's ALNS repository: [ALNS](https://github.com/N-Wouda/ALNS)

 ## Overview